 A conjoint degree enables you to complete a BE(Hons) and another degree at the same time, with a reduction in the total points required for each degree component.
 It can be an excellent choice if you know that the other degree will be beneficial in your proposed career, or if you are a capable student with skills in various areas, or are considering postgraduate studies.

-Part I of the BE(Hons) conjoint consists of at least 105 points.
+Part I of the BE(Hons) conjoint consists of at least 105 points, and the Waipapa Taumata Rau course.